prathameshk30/Multivariate-Time-Series-Anamoly-Detect/README.md

 The link to complete project analysis for ML Algorithms:- https://github.com/prathameshk30/Multivariate-Time-Series-Anamoly-Detect/blob/main/Jupter%20Notebooks/Anomaly_Detection%20Analysis.ipynb

-## The following code shall work as the pipeline to be used in AWS Sagemaker:-

 ## Goal:-
 To develope a novel algorithm from scratch to set trigger in a system for the anamolies detected.
 The ML pipeline will be configured